Search This Blog

 The Absolute Book by Elizabeth Knox

 The Absolute Book is unlike any other fantasy I've read, incorporating murder, revenge, libraries, portals to other worlds, mysterious objects, demons, fae folk, Norse gods, actors, and ancient curses.
-When author and library expert Taryn makes a rash decision regarding the death of her beloved sister, she opens herself up both to great evil and the existence of worlds and peoples she never knew existed.
+When author and library expert Taryn makes a rash decision regarding the death of her beloved sister, she opens herself up both to great evil and the presence of worlds and peoples she never knew existed.

 Knox's narrative is rich and engaging, filled with details that humanize the characters and make the world and its inhabitants seem grounded in reality, even the fae folk -- who, in the tradition of the oldest folk tales, are completely alien in their behavior and outlook.
 Which leads to another through line in the story: the moral evil of the Tithe, where the fairies sacrifice the souls of thousands of humans to prolong their own lives.
 I greatly appreciated that Knox never shied away from how abhorrent this literal deal with the devil is, and how it casts an ugly pallor on the otherwise paradisiacal world of the fairies.